Tax alert

 Other considerations

-• This tax credit is taxable under the Act; however, an election may be available to reduce the capital cost of the M&P property instead of including it in income for tax purposes.
+• This tax credit reduces the capital cost of the M&P property for CCA purposes.

 • When land and M&P buildings are purchased together, only the cost of eligible buildings qualify so a reasonable allocation of the purchase price would be needed.